Sustainable waste management

 A database on issued waste management permits and certificates is available on the Register of Waste Management Permits and Certificates webpage.

-Bio-waste, waste textiles and footwear, waste packaging, waste tyres, waste oils, waste batteries and accumulators, end-of-life vehicles, waste containing asbestos, medical waste, waste electrical and electronic devices and equipment, end-of-life ships, marine litter, construction waste, residual sludge from wastewater treatment plants, titanium dioxide production waste and waste polychlorinated biphenyls and polychlorinated terphenyls are considered specific categories of waste.
+1. waste textiles and footwear, packaging waste, waste rubber, waste oils, waste batteries and accumulators, end-of life vehicles, construction waste and waste containing asbestos, medical waste, waste electrical and electronic equipment, titanium dioxide production waste, waste polychlorinated biphenyls and polychlorinated terphenyls, single-use plastics and fishing gear containing plastic.

 Consumer’s right to refund when returning beverage packaging to stores and recycling yards

 The consumer (customer) is entitled to HRK 0.50 for each beverage packaging unit (a PET bottle, a glass bottle and an Al-Fe can) in the deposit refund system which they returned to a store or handed over to a recycling yard.
 Packaging that is returned by the consumer to a store or handed over to a recycling yard must be emptied of its contents, must not be crushed or destroyed and the barcode and the deposit refund system mark must be clearly visible and legible.
 In the case of packaging not complying with the above-mentioned conditions, as well as returnable packaging, the consumer shall not be entitled to the said refund.